In this section:

 The children are really enjoying their forest school sessions.
 This half term, the classes will continue to alternate going to Forest Schools on a Tuesday afternoon.

 The children will still be changing into their own clothes, which they will go home in, so please bring back the forest school clothes once washed ready for the next session!
+Now the weather is nice, occasionally we all go together, so it’s helpful to have their kit in school most days in case we decide to go into the forest!

 Reading: